William J. Cunningham III

-As vice president of Northwell Health’s Government and Community Affairs Group, Bill Cunningham works with government officials at the local, state and federal levels on policy, regulatory and financial matters.
+As vice president of Northwell Health’s Government and Community Affairs Group, WillIam J. Cunningham III works with government officials at the local, state and federal levels on policy, regulatory and financial matters.
 He also serves as liaison to community and business leaders and oversees the health system’s lobbying efforts in New York City, Albany and Washington, DC.

 Prior to joining Northwell, Mr. Cunningham was an adviser to former New York Governor David Paterson, managing budget, economic development and statewide infrastructure issues, and serving as liaison to federal, state and local officials.